 For the purpose of competitive positioning, in 2019 the Compensation Committee evaluated and established a revised peer group that it determined better aligns with the insurance Company's asset size, premium, and true market competitors.
 The peer group is a blend of both publicly traded and mutual insurance companies.
 This peer information was submitted to ISS Proxy in December of 2019 for the 2020 Proxy and includes Badger Mutual Insurance Company, Capital Indemnity Corporation, Conifer Holdings, Inc., Founders Insurance, Hospitality Mutual, Midwest Family, Society Insurance, Specialty Risk of America, US Insurance, and Wilson Mutual.
 Each of these peer companies competes within the property and casualty industry.
+The Committee did not submit any changes to its peer group for 2021.

 Retention of the President/CEO is of primary importance to the Compensation Committee.
-We continue to target the 50th percentile of the market or above for the CEO and between the 25th and 50th for other executives.
+We continue to target the 50th percentile of the market or above for the CEO and between the 25th and 50th percentiles for other executives.
 Considering our current size and its impact on our ability to generate results similar to larger, publicly traded companies, the Compensation Committee acknowledges that the compensation structure will be more heavily weighted on base salary as opposed to variable pay.
 Until such time that the Company grows significantly, we feel it is prudent to take a conservative approach towards executive compensation.